CLRX/CLRX-mirror/doc/GcnTimings.md

  DS_XOR_SRC2_B64        | 8      | 1/8

 About bank conflicts: The LDS memory is partitioned in 32 banks.
 The bank number is in bits 2-6 of the address.
-A bank conflict occurs when two addresses hit same bank, but addresses are different starting from 7bit (the first 2 bits of the address doesn't matter).
+A bank conflict occurs when two addresses hit the same bank, but the addresses are different starting from the 7bit (the first 2 bits of the address doesn't matter).
 Any bank conflict adds penalty to timing and throughput.
 In the worst case, the throughput can be not greater 1/32 requests per cycle.